 Students participate in the Cochrane Summer Economic Institute, an intensive program that partners learning about the economy and entrepreneurship through a series of workshops by local business leaders and Collegiate faculty with an immersive group internship.
 Read More

-Economic literacy instills in students the foundations of economic education and financial literacy through experiences in and out of the classroom.
+Economic literacy instills a strong foundation in economics and financial literacy through experiences in and out of the classroom.

 List of 3 items.